By Henry I. Miller and Drew L. Kershen

 And then comes the stunner: “The NBFDS is not expected to have any benefits to human health or the environment.”
 Nor, in our opinion, will there be any value to consumers from the required labeling gobbledygook.

 In other words, the benefit-cost ratio of this federal regulation is zero, because there is no benefit.
-And the estimates of costs in the rule do not take into consideration the many thousands of federal-bureaucrat-hours spent on crafting the rule and for its implementation “in perpetuity.”
+And the cost estimates in the rule do not take into consideration the many thousands of federal-employee-hours spent on crafting the rule and for implementation “in perpetuity.”

-When we asked a former OMB director about those costs and USDA’s admission that no benefits would accrue from the rule, he answered: “Amazing, and depressing.
+When we informed a former OMB director about those costs and USDA’s admission that no benefits would accrue from the rule, he responded: “Amazing, and depressing.
 Does seem OIRA was asleep at the switch.”
 OIRA is OMB’s Office of Information and Regulatory Affairs, which had to sign off on the regulation.

 That suggests that saddled with the NBFDS statute as written, USDA had an option.
 The Executive Branch is not required to implement a law its officials believe is unconstitutional, and the Second Circuit and U.S. Supreme Court decisions cited above suggest that USDA could have declined to issue the regulation and sought support in the federal courts.

-To genuinely serve their constituents, members of Congress should revisit the issue and pass a new law that withdraws the requirements of the NBFDS and simply preempts individual states’ ability to create their own food-labeling requirements.
+Congress should revisit the issue and pass a new law that withdraws the NBFDS and simply preempts individual states’ ability to create their own food-labeling requirements.